shoebkhan123/Node-shop/README.md

 ## prerequisite to run this product:

-Mlab account it's free upto 512 MB or mongodb if you atre using mongodb you need to install dependecy in app fist and then use, Node (Download node https://nodejs.org/en/download/)
+Mlab account it's free upto 512 MB or mongodb if you are using mongodb you need to install dependecy in app fist and then use, Node (Download node https://nodejs.org/en/download/)

+Shoebkhan@2017